 How to Trigger Neuroplasticity

-Neuroplasticity is the fundamental principle behind many physical therapy protocols, and you can activate it through repetitious exercise.
+Neuroplasticity is the fundamental principle behind many physical and occupational therapy protocols, and you can activate it through repetitious exercise and activities.

 At the beginning of brain injury rehab, the physical therapist will help you practice activating a particular muscle group.
 This part will take a lot of effort and concentration, because the brain will be laying down new neural pathways.

 But the more you practice that movement, the more you will reinforce those pathways.
 After enough time, the new pathways will be fully established and the movement will become much easier to perform.